 Bahrain is rated BBB at Standard & Poor’s, its second- lowest investment grade.
 Debt of Egypt and Tunisia has been downgraded to non-investment grade.

 Bond sales in the GCC are having the best start of the year on record, with offerings rising to $18.5 billion so far in 2012 from $10.3 billion in the year-earlier period, data compiled by Bloomberg show.
 Investors are favoring investment-grade bonds from the Gulf amid prospects that the U.S. Federal Reserve may start a fourth round of stimulus to sustain the world’s largest economy and on concern Greece’s potential exit from the euro would hurt Europe’s economy.

 Bahrain’s Ministry of Finance hired Citigroup Inc., Gulf International Bank BSC, JPMorgan Chase & Co.
-(JPM) and Standard Chartered Plc (STAN) to arrange the sale, the person said.
+(JPM:US) and Standard Chartered Plc (STAN) to arrange the sale, the person said.
 The CDS contracts, tracked by data provider CMA, pay the buyer face value if a borrower fails to meet its obligations.
 CMA is owned by CME Group Inc. and compiles prices from the privately negotiated market.

 To contact the reporter on this story: Dana El Baltaji in Dubai at email@example.com